zerosumsum/GamePass/README.md

 ## What You Get

 You play various games.
 You score points.
 You earn PASS tokens.
+Top players win more.
+Your scores stay on blockchain.
+Your rewards stay in your wallet.